zonemaster/zonemaster/docs/public/specifications/tests/DNSSEC-TP/dnssec10.md

        *[DS10_NSEC_NO_VERIFIED_SIGNATURE]* with the name server IP addresses from the set.

+31. If the *NSEC3 RRSIG No DNSKEY* set is non-empty, then for each key ID output *[DS10_NSEC3_RRSIG_NO_DNSKEY]* with the key ID and the name server IP addresses from the set for the key ID.

+31. If the *NSEC3 RRSIG Expired* set is non-empty, then for each key ID output *[DS10_NSEC3_RRSIG_EXPIRED]* with the key ID and the name server IP addresses from the set for the key ID.

+31. If the *NSEC3 RRSIG Not Yet Valid* set is non-empty, then for each key ID output *[DS10_NSEC3_RRSIG_NOT_YET_VALID]* with the key ID and the name server IP addresses from the set for the key ID.

 31. If the *NSEC3 RRSIG Verify Error* set is non-empty, then for each key ID output *[DS10_NSEC3_RRSIG_VERIFY_ERROR]* with the key ID and the name server IP addresses from the set for the key ID.

+31. If the combined set of the unique name server IP addresses of the *NSEC3 RRSIG No DNSKEY*, *NSEC3 RRSIG Expired*, *NSEC3 RRSIG Not Yet Valid* and *NSEC3 RRSIG Verify Error* sets is non-empty, then do:
+    1. For each name server IP address in the combined set store the IP address in a temporary set for the next step if the IP address is not a member of the *NSEC3 RRSIG Verified*.
+    2. If the temporary set is non-empty then output *[DS10_NSEC3_NO_VERIFIED_SIGNATURE]* with the name server IP addresses from the set.

 32. If the *Algo Not Supported By ZM* set is non-empty, then output *[DS10_ALGO_NOT_SUPPORTED_BY_ZM]* for each DNSKEY key tag with the name